-5.1 Contractual specification of the terms and conditions of the CSP's Cloud Services
+5.1 Terms and Conditions of the Cloud Services Agreement

 The Cloud Services Agreement between the CSP and its Customer shall determine the terms under which the Cloud Service is delivered.
 This Code does not replace a contract between the CSP and the Customer.
 However, the CSP shall ensure that the terms of its Cloud Services Agreement, contain all applicable elements required under the GDPR, notably in Article 28.3.
 The CSP shall further ensure that the terms of its Cloud Service Agreement comply at least with the requirements of this Code.